NixOS/nix/doc/manual/src/architecture/store/store.md

 # Store

-A Nix store is a collection of *store objects*.
+A Nix store is a collection of *store objects* with references between them.
+It supports operations to manipulate that collection.

 ## Store Object {#store-object}